I cannot thank you enough for getting me out of my driving predicament. I am truly grateful and have learned a lesson.

 Don’t wait for the phone to ring.
 Do your research now and decide who you would contact if the call comes in.
 And hope that it never does.

-Call me; I can help you.
-I am a criminal defence lawyer with more than 20 years of specialized experience in criminal law.
+Call us; we can help you.
+We are criminal defence lawyers with decades of specialized experience in criminal law.

 In December the Supreme Court of Canada released it’s much anticipated decision in Canada (Attorney General) v.
 Bedford 2013 SCC 72 in which it found three Canadian prostitution offences unconstitutional.
 The three Criminal Code offences involve keeping a brothel, pimping and communicating in public about sex for sale.
 The high court gave the government a year to make changes.
 It it doesn’t, those activities will no longer be illegal in Canada.